buddilla/GoCash-Core/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start jaded" and to enable for system startup run "systemctl enable jaded"
+To test, run "systemctl start gocashd" and to enable for system startup run "systemctl enable gocashd"

 4b) OpenRC

-Rename jaded.openrc to jaded and drop it in /etc/init.d.
+Rename gocashd.openrc to gocashd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/jaded start" and configure it to run on startup with "rc-update add jaded"
+Test it with "/etc/init.d/gocashd start" and configure it to run on startup with "rc-update add gocashd"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop jaded.conf in /etc/init.
-Test by running "service jaded start" it will automatically start on reboot.
+Drop gocashd.conf in /etc/init.
+Test by running "service gocashd start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they